jpowerj/dsps/ch04/04-08-utility.md

 value of Y that we do not yet know.
 Random variables like −|Y − d| and −(Y − d)2 are gambles, and the choice of gamble that minimizes M.A.E. or M.S.E. is the choice that maximizes an expected utility.

-Example
-4.8.8
-Predicting a Random Variable.
+## Example 4.8.8: Predicting a Random Variable

 Suppose that Y is a random variable that we need to predict.
 For each possible prediction d, there is a gamble Xd =−|Y − d| that specifies our gain when we are being judged by absolute error.
 Alternatively, if we